Woollen manufacturing process

 5. Carding

-The fibres are straightened, blended into slivers and wound into threads.
+The fibres are straightened, formed into slivers and wound into threads.

 Carding